Paraquat is a chemical herbicide, or weed killer, that’s highly toxic and used all over the world. It’s also known by the brand name Gramoxone.

 Paraquat is one of the most common herbicides used today, but it can cause fatal poisoning when ingested or inhaled.

 It’s primarily used to control weed and grass growth.
 In the United States, only individuals who have been licensed to handle it are given access to the chemical.
 Paraquat poisoning is not a common occurrence in the United States.
 It is, however, a leading cause of fatal poisoning in parts of Asia, the Pacific Islands, and South and Central Americas.
-It’s reported that more than 70 percent of paraquat poisonings result in death.
+It’s reported that more than of paraquat poisonings result in death.